BioinfoMachineLearning/MULTICOM3/README.md

 ## Install AlphaFold/AlphaFold-Multimer and other rquired third-party packages

-Our system is built on top of AlphaFold2/AlphaFold-Multimer, please follow the installation guide here: https://github.com/kalininalab/alphafold_non_docker to install the required python packages to run AlphaFold2/AlphaFold-Multimer first, and then run the following commands to install the additional two packages required by MULTICOM3.
+MULTICOM3 is built on top of AlphaFold2/AlphaFold-Multimer, please follow the installation guide here: https://github.com/kalininalab/alphafold_non_docker to install the required python packages to run AlphaFold2/AlphaFold-Multimer first, and then run the following commands to install the additional two packages required by MULTICOM3.

 ```
 conda install tqdm